 to take part in the following year.
 An appeal may be lodged with

-illness and/or bereavement, etc. will be taken into
+bereavement, etc) will be taken into consideration.
+Any appeal

-there is a conflict of interest, the participant MUST
+Where there is a conflict of interest, the participant MUST

 deprives someone of the opportunity to take part in the County,